How to buy double glazing

 An insurance-backed guarantee is issued by the double glazing firm.
 It means that the warranty they give on your installation (which could last 10 years, for example) will be honoured by the insurer should there be a problem down the line and you find that the company has gone bust.

 In England and Wales, new and replacement windows must meet a certain level of energy efficiency.
 You need to get a certificate to show your windows comply with these regulations.
-An installer registered with one of the self-certification schemes will issue this certificate for you – otherwise your council will need to come and check the work.
+An installer registered with one of the self-certification schemes will issue this certificate for you – otherwise your local council will need to come and check the work.

 For the Channel Islands, Northern Ireland and Scotland, contact your local authority for information on applicable regulations.